 Here is a breakdown of the difference between pea protein and quinoa protein to help you decide where you stand on the pea protein vs quinoa protein debates and which is the best option to include in your balanced diet.

 Table of Contents

 Quinoa protein is taken from quinoa, which is commonly wrongly referred to as a grain when it is actually a seed.
 Quinoa itself is considered to offer more protein, as well as a more complete form of protein, than most types of grains.2

 In order to be deemed as a complete protein, a food must contain the nine essential amino acids, and quinoa in the whole form does offer all nine.1However, when tested as an isolate, quinoa protein does contain the list of essential amino acids in reasonable concentrations, but it does not contain a reasonable amount of tryptophan.9

 What Is Pea Protein?

 Simply put, pea protein is an isolated protein harvested from yellow split peas.
 These peas are a good source of protein, as well as a long list of other nutrients.
-Pea protein is a complete protein source, and Nuzest Clean Lean Protein is an easy way to get this form of protein into a plant-based diet.
+Pea protein is a complete protein source, and Clean Lean Protein by Nuzest is an easy way to get this form of protein into a plant-based diet.
 According to the American Cancer Research Institute:10

 “Compared to protein-fortified products with protein isolated from hemp seed, rice, and most other grains, pea protein contains a better balance of essential amino acids.”